katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster/README.md

 <img title="droso pic" alt="drosopAlt text" src="/images/flypic.jpg" width=200 height=100>
 <img title="droso pic" alt="drosopAlt text" src="/images/drospic.png" width=200 height=200>

+*Figure: Mated female feeding behaviour shown in an experimental petri dish.
+The top of the petri dish shows diet ratios from (left to right) 8:1 and 2:1, and the bottom of the dish shows P:C ratios 1:2 and 1:8.
+Mated females are shown to mainly feed on the 8:1 diet.*

 ## Descriptions of data files